Logius-standaarden/fsc-core/specifications.md

 The Manager **MUST** generate an error response if a signature is invalid.

 The Manager **MUST** propagate the signature to each of the Peers in the Contract when the Peer signs the Contract.
+Except for Peers who announced themselves as Distribute-Only-Peers.

 It is **RECOMMENDED** to implement a retry and backoff mechanism in case the signature propagation fails.